leebyron/testcheck-js/README.md

 -----

 `jasmine-check` is currently only supported for use with [`jasmine-node`](https://github.com/mhevery/jasmine-node) and against the `1.3.x` version of Jasmine.
+This will change soon!